 Pailin is as different from me as I am from her, and yet our interests and views on life (and remember that she is Thai and I’m American) are night and day.
-Somehow, without consciously attempting to create a world for PSK and LK, … we have done just that.
+Somehow, without consciously attempting to create a world for Pailin and LK, … we have done just that.

 We have connected between race and culture and created our own world that thrives in two worlds, two religions, two cultures.

 Our world also includes an openness to just being ourselves.
 She and I have learned who we are in this mixing of culture and religion and lifeway.
 I met Pailin on 15jun2013 at a dinner party I hosted for five people; two couples and myself.
 One of the ladies insisted that she bring a coworker for me as I had been at that time girlfriend-less for two years.
 I refused.
 The lady—Pailin—also refused, but eventually we both gave in.